There is an immense difference between stress and burnt out. Knowing the difference is critical in dealing with them.

 Stress is not a life and death, do or die, win or lose situation, even though we put so much pressure on ourselves, it can feel that way.
 If stress is left to have free reign in our lives, it can certainly perpetuate into anxiety and depression.

-Let’s deal with the stress and pressures long before we reach the point of burnout and/or depression.
+It is important to deal with the stress and pressures long before we reach the point of burnout and/or depression.
 We are worth it!